-In parallel with the review, the Department for Transport is also investigating specific changes to the operator licensing system:
+In parallel with the review, the Department for Transport is also investigating specific changes to the operator's licensing system

 - Establishing a single English or GB traffic area for national operators